integer-net/Solr/doc/manual.md

 #### Magento Controller
 This is the basic method which uses Magento methods only, as does the MySQL default or the Solr functionality of the Magento Enterprise Edition.
 It's the slowest but the most flexible.
-It's intended as a fallback if the other methods shouldn't be working due to whatever reason.
+It's intended as a fallback if other methods are not working due to whatever reason.

 #### Magento with separate PHP file
 This will call a separate PHP file `autosuggest-mage.php` in the Magento root dir directly.
 It skips the routing process of Magento and thus will deliver the contents faster.
 Still, all Magento functionality should be working.
-We haven't found a disadvantage of this method yet, except its speed (see below).
+We haven't found any disadvantages of this method yet, except its speed (see below).

 #### PHP without Magento instantiation
 This will call a different PHP file `autosuggest.php` in the Magento root dir directly.
 It doesn't use most of the